Pterois sphex

-Pterois sphex, the Hawaiian turkeyfish or Hawaiian lionfish is a species of ray-finned fish with venomous spines belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
+Pteropterus sphex, the Hawaiian turkeyfish or Hawaiian lionfish is a species of ray-finned fish with venomous spines belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
 It is found in the eastern Central Pacific, specifically in marine waters off of Hawaii.
 It is found in seaward reefs and lagoons at depths from 3 – 122 m.

 Taxonomy

 Pterois sphex was first formally described in 1903 by the American ichthyologists David Starr Jordan and Barton Warren Evermann with the type locality given as Honolulu on Oahu in Hawaii.
+In 2023, it was reclassified as a species of the revalidated genus Pteropterus.

+Etymology

 The specific name sphex is Greek for "wasp", thought to be an allusion to the sting delivered by the venomous spines of this species.

-Description

-Pterois sphex has 13 spines and 11 or 12 soft rays in its dorsal fin while the anal fin has 3 spines and between 6 and 8 soft rays.
-There are between 6 and 8 very long, unbranched fin rays in the pectoral fins which extend beyond the membrane.
-The spines of the dorsal fin are very long, some are as long as the body is deep.
-There are coronal spines and most of the head spines multiply as the fish grows.
-In larger individuals the lachrymal and suborbital bones have a dense covering of spines.
-The overall color is brownish pink and white with irregular bright white and brown vertical barring on the flanks.
-In young fish there are supraorbital tentacles banded with black but these disappear in older fish.
-This species attains a maximum total length of 22 cm.

 Distribution and habitat

 Pterois sphex is found in the eastern central Pacific where it is endemic to the Hawaiian Islands.
 It is found at depths between 3 and 122 m in lagoon and seaward reefs.